ebzzry/ebzzry.github.io/gpg-ssh-kde.md

 ## Configure GPG

-In case you forgot how to your keys, the command is:
+You need to create next your GPG keys.
+Follow the prompts that follow, making sure that you select the strongest options:

 ```bash
 $ gpg2 --gen-key
 ```

-I should have this earlier, that if you want to create strong passphrases, use the
-[Diceware method](http://world.std.com/~reinhold/diceware.html).
-An
-[XKCD comic](https://xkcd.com/936/) was written in case you're wondering what it is, without reading the earlier link.
+If you want to generate "better" passwords, use the [Diceware method](http://world.std.com/~reinhold/diceware.html).
+An [XKCD comic](https://xkcd.com/936/) was drawn in case you're wondering what it is.

-Next thing to do is edit the main GPG config file:
+The next thing to do is edit the main GPG config file:

 ```bash
 $ emacs ~/.gnupg/gpg.conf